procore/documentation/bim_webviewer/bim_web_viewer.md

 #### Description

-Sets the current state of the model to match the [`Viewpoint`](#viewpoint), which can be gotten from endpoints that return a [BIM Viewpoint](https://developers.procore.com/reference/rest/v1/bim-viewpoints)
+Sets the current state of the model to match the `viewpoint`, which can be gotten from endpoints that return a [BIM Viewpoint](https://developers.procore.com/reference/rest/v1/bim-viewpoints)

 Includes the following: